Brigit Pegeen Kelly

 Brigit Pegeen Kelly (1951 – October 14, 2016) was an American poet and teacher.
 Born in Palo Alto, California, Kelly grew up in southern Indiana and lived much of her adult life in central Illinois.
 An intensely private woman, little is known about her life.

 Career

 Kelly was the winner of numerous awards for her poetry, including the Yale Younger Poets award, a Whiting award, and, in 1997, was named the Lamont Poet at the Phillips Exeter Academy.

 Kelly was a professor of Creative Writing at the University of Illinois at Urbana-Champaign and served as senior poetry editor of Ninth Letter.
-She also taught, during different periods, at the University of California at Irvine, Purdue University, and Warren Wilson College.
+She also taught, previously at the University of California at Irvine, Purdue University, and Warren Wilson College.